theforeman/foreman_templates/README.md

 already exist).
 Audit history is preserved, but no comment is currently added for any changes made.

-No OS associations are made by default when the templates are created, but on subsequent updates the existing associations will be preserved
+The importer will attempt to figure out the OS and Release the template refers to.
+If this is a new template being created, and we can find a matching OS in Foreman, the template will be automatically associated with the OS

 # Rake options

-* verbose => Print extra information during the run
+* verbose => Print extra information during the run [false]
-* repo => Sync templates from a different Git repo
+* repo    => Sync templates from a different Git repo [https://github.com/theforeman/community-templates]
+* prefix  => The string all imported templates should begin with [Community]
+* dirname => The directory within the git tree containing the templates [/]
+* filter  => Import names matching this regex (case-insensitive; snippets are not filtered)

+# Examples

+Just import all the templates in from the default repo

+    rake templates:sync

+Import all templates from a custom repo, with a different prefix

+    rake templates:sync repo="http://github.com/GregSutcliffe/community-templates" prefix="Greg"

+Import templates matching the name "Fedora"

+    rake templates:sync filter='fedora'

+Import templates from a subsection of a git repo:

+    rake templates:sync repo="http://github.com/GregSutcliffe/community-templates" dirname='/subdir'

 # TODO

 * Allow user to filter to a specific subset of templates
-* Make "Community" prefix configurable
+* Add associations by template family
 * Add a button to the UI with Deface to run the rake task

 # Copyright